Chaste/Chaste.github.io/site/content/projects/ap-predict/_index.md

 ## The Science

-For an overview of what ApPredict is doing, why, and how well it is performing, please see the user guide which is hosted [on Figshare](http://dx.doi.org/10.6084/m9.figshare.1039436) and the [ApPredict paper](http://dx.doi.org/10.1016/j.vascn.2015.05.002) (also linked to from [ActionPotential/about](/action-potential/about)).
+For an overview of what ApPredict is doing, why, and how well it is performing, please see the user guide which is hosted [on Figshare](http://dx.doi.org/10.6084/m9.figshare.1039436) and the [ApPredict paper](http://dx.doi.org/10.1016/j.vascn.2015.05.002).
 ## Using ApPredict

 ### Installation